jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 scenarios, there is a world of exciting machine learning at scale for sophisticated practitioners who don't want to waste their time managing cloud resources.

+*Note #1*: while the code is provided as an end-to-end solution, we may sacrifice some terseness for clarity / pedagogical reasons.

+*Note #2*: when we say the pipeline is an "end-to-end solution", we *mean* it - it goes from millions of raw events to a working endpoint that you can ping.
+As such, there are *many* moving pieces and it may take a while to understand how all of it works and how all the pieces fit together: we are doing what we can to explain and document everything (a blog post is forthcoming!), but this is not _per se_ a 10 minutes [tutorial on Metaflow](https://towardsdatascience.com/noops-machine-learning-3893a42e32a4?gi=5ebb644fa4ff); however, if you wonder how popular tools can be put to work in a real scenario, this repository provides a stack tried and tested at [unicorn](https://en.wikipedia.org/wiki/Unicorn_(finance)) scale.

 ## Overview
 The repo shows how several (mostly open-source) tools can be effectively combined together to run data pipelines.
 The project current features: